negvet/feature_drift/README.md

 Some CNN-based single-stage object detectors significantly change spatial locations of (salient) features, while moving from the input image space towards the feature map space.
-In particular, in the intermediate feature maps, activations might move towards the center of the object.
+In particular, in the intermediate feature maps, activations might be specially shifted (in most cases towards the center of the object).
-See below image for a reference.
+Below image highlights salient features in the input image space (middle column) and in the feature map space (right column).
+Salient features are the ones that the models use to detect an object of a 'person' class.

 <div align="center">
     <img src="https://github.com/negvet/feature_drift/assets/17028475/a2bab030-e185-42ac-b25a-39d6e8f88703">